jpcmf/poc-micro-fe/README.md

 ```

-## :microscopes: Tests
+## :microscope: Tests

 You have the choice to use two types of test.
-The unity test methodology or the end-to-end methodology. _I have added some simple examples in how to work on with them_.
+The unity test methodology or the end2end methodology.
+_I have added some simple examples in how to work on with them: [unity test with Jest](home/src/useCartCount.spec.js) and [end2end test with Cypress](home/cypress/integration/e2e_spec.js)_.

 ### To run with [Jest](https://jestjs.io/)